 less than 1 minute read

 Data loss can be painful.
 And I think everyone has experienced it at least once.
-Recently It happened to me - my SDCARD reader, which I use to transfer photos from my Canon R7, reformated my card rendering all RAW and JPG disappeared.
+Recently it happened to me - my SD card reader, which I use to transfer photos from my Canon R7, reformatted my card, rendering all RAW and JPG files disappeared.

-I had previous experience with Data Recovery, so I was not really afraid.
-I launched Photorec, my Swiss Army tool, to get the data back.
-I quickly learned that the recent format CRAW used in Canon R7 is not supported yet.
+I had previous experience with data recovery, so I was not really afraid.
+I launched Photorec, my Swiss Army knife tool, to get the data back.
+I quickly learnt that the recent format CRAW used in Canon R7 is not supported yet.
 Well.

 I have decided not to give up and keep reading about the internals of Photorec.
 I found this - how to add your own extensions to Photorec - to learn that I need to find a place where a file starts.